Fujimori, in hospital plea, says return to prison would be 'death sentence'

 "He is already considered a prisoner," Interior Minister Mauro Medina told Chile's RPP radio.

-"He is expected to leave the clinic to take him to the penitentiary," the minister said.
+"He is expected to leave the clinic" for the penitentiary, the minister said.

 Fujimori, a Peruvian of Japanese descent, has been living in Lima but has been hospitalized four times since his release last December.